anavrinceanu/physics.project/README.md

 # physics.project

-Website made by Ana Vrînceanu during my Sophomore Year of High School for my Physics' Class.
+Sophomore Year of High School - Physics' Class

 The project I was assigned was entitled "Motors".